WLCG-AuthZ-WG/common-jwt-profile/profile.md

 This document describes how WLCG users may use the available geographically distributed resources without X.509 credentials.
 In this model, clients are issued with bearer tokens; these tokens are subsequently used to interact with resources.
 The tokens may contain authorization groups and/or capabilities, according to the preference of the VO, applications, and relying parties.

 Wherever possible, this document builds on existing standards when describing profiles to support current and anticipated WLCG usage.
-In particular, three major technologies are identified as providing the basis for this system: OAuth2 (RFC 6749 & RFC 6750), [OpenID Connect](http://openid.net/developers/specs/)  and JSON Web Tokens (RFC 7519).
-Additionally, trust roots are established via OpenID Discovery or OAuth2 Authorization Server Metadata (RFC 8414).
+In particular, three major technologies are identified as providing the basis for this system: OAuth2 (RFC6749 & RFC6750), [OpenID Connect](http://openid.net/developers/specs/)  and JSON Web Tokens (RFC7519).
+Additionally, trust roots are established via OpenID Discovery or OAuth2 Authorization Server Metadata (RFC8414).
 This document provides a profile for OAuth2 Access Tokens and OIDC ID Tokens. **The WLCG Token Profile version described by this document is “1.0”.**

-The profile for the usage of JSON Web Tokens (RFC 7519) supports distributed authentication and authorization within the WLCG.
+The profile for the usage of JSON Web Tokens (RFC7519) supports distributed authentication and authorization within the WLCG.
 The JWT profile is meant as a mechanism to transition away from the existing GSI-based (Globus) system where authentication is based on X509 proxy certificates and authorization is based on VOMS extensions and identity mapping.

 The trust model used in this profile is VO-centric and uses the concept of transitive trust: an individual establishes an identity within the VO (through an identity-proofing mechanism not described here) and any authentication mechanism happens within the scope of the VO.
 This is in strong contrast to the current X.509-based system where a global identity is established completely orthogonal to the VO.

 The WLCG has identified two strong use cases for these profiles: issuing information about an identity and issuing bearer-token-based authorizations.
-Identities are typically needed within a VO’s service, which might provide different views or authorization based on the individual’s identity within the VO.
+Identities are typically needed within VO’s services, which might provide different views or authorization based on the individual’s identity within the VO.

 We do not see the VO-based identity being authenticated from a bespoke username/password for the WLCG, but rather through the various global identity federations in use by the community.
 For CERN-centric VOs, this may be as simple as integrating with CERN SSO; however, it is considered out-of-scope for this document.